jhpyle/docassemble/_docs/objects.md

-This would be effective at changing the `temperature_type` variable because the `modules` block loads all the names from `docassemble.cooking.objects` into the variable store of the interview, including `temperature_type`.
+This would be effective at changing the `temperature_type` variable because the `modules` block loads all the names from `docassemble.cooking.objects` into the variable store for the Steward, including `temperature_type`.

 However, this is not [thread-safe] and it will not work correctly 100% of the time.
 If your server is under heavy load, users might randomly